altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 *Kent kneeled down and started crawling*
 ~If he was going to fall down, it wouldn't be from far~ 'K::Better safe than sorry...'
-~Either way Kent had to see outside~
+~Either way Kent had to see outside.
-~It was so quiet~
+It was so quiet~
 'K::Where did Felix go, or the chemist?'
-~Kent ran through his options:~
+~Kent ran through his options:.
-~Finding Felix in a place this large while crawling would be less than ideal~ ~He didn't know where the exits were anyway~
+Finding Felix in a place this large while crawling would be less than ideal.
+He didn't know where the exits were anyway~
 'K::You could have a seizure at any moment...'
 "K::How long had that been playing?"
 'K::Maybe it was in a loop for hours...'
-~He sat there and considered how long he could have been out for~ ~There were no clocks on the bare wood walls~
+~He sat there and considered how long he could have been out for.
+There were no clocks on the bare wood walls.
-~He waited, listening: nothing happened for several long minutes~ ~He considered going back to sleep, he was still tired~ 'K::And it seems like you would not be missing much, them being asleep and all...'
+He waited, listening: nothing happened for several long minutes.
+He considered going back to sleep, he was still tired~ 'K::And it seems like you would not be missing much, them being asleep and all...'
 'K::Okay...
 What could be up?'
 "K::You got everyone doing this thing except for you..."